 From 2011, we have used a lookup function to code records where previous marital status or denomination recorded on the marriage entry is equal to “other” when received, but text fields providing further information show that the previous marital status or denomination should actually be coded to one of the existing values available.

 In recent years it has become increasingly popular for couples to choose to get married abroad.
 There is no legal requirement for those marriages of persons usually resident in England and Wales, but solemnised outside England and Wales, to be registered by the GRO.
 However, some overseas marriages are recorded with the overseas section at GRO.
-These fall into 2 main types: marriages of armed forces personnel and marriages that take place in certain UK consuls (only 15 out of 121 consuls have this facility).
+These fall into two main types: marriages of armed forces personnel and marriages that take place in certain UK consuls (only 31 consuls have this facility).

 Estimates of the number of UK residents marrying abroad and the number of overseas residents marrying in the UK are possible using data from the International Passenger Survey (IPS).
-These estimates are based on visits of less than 12 months and are derived from interviews conducted at the end of visits, where reason for visit was marriage.
+These estimates are based on visits of less than 12 months and are derived from interviews conducted at the end of visits, where the main reason for visit was marriage.
 These estimates are based on a very small number of IPS interviews and so the standard errors on the estimates are correspondingly high.
-Further information on Marriages taking place abroad can be found in the Population Trends Report: Marriages abroad, 2002-2007.
+Further information on Marriages taking place abroad can be found in the Population trends report: marriages abroad, 2002 to 2007.

-In 2014, an estimated 73,000 UK residents went abroad to get married and an estimated 13,000 overseas residents married in the UK.
-This represents a decrease compared with 2013 when 95,000 UK residents were estimated to have married abroad, but an increase from 9,000 overseas residents estimated to have married in the UK in 2013.
-The Population Trends Report: Marriages abroad, 2002-2007 suggests that the vast majority (around 90%) of the marriages to UK residents estimated as taking place abroad are to residents of England and Wales, while only about half of people coming to the UK to get married do so in England and Wales.
+In 2015, an estimated 78,000 UK residents went abroad to get married and an estimated 8,000 overseas residents married in the UK.
+This represents an increase compared with 2014 when 73,000 UK residents were estimated to have married abroad, but a decrease from 13,000 overseas residents estimated to have married in the UK in 2014.
+The Population trends report: marriages abroad, 2002-2007 suggests that the vast majority (around 90%) of the marriages to UK residents estimated as taking place abroad are to residents of England and Wales, while only about half of people coming to the UK to get married do so in England and Wales.

 Under the Forced Marriage (Civil Protection) Act 2007, where a forced marriage has or is about to take place, courts will be able to make orders to protect the victim or the potential victim and help remove them from that situation.
 We do not produce any statistics on forced marriages.Back to table of contents